zagrebmukerjee/ZagrebClassNotes/Polsci Notes/PLSC 518 Game Theory/Game Theory V - Signaling Games.md

 - why does it matter? because some choice of strategy might make player 1 decide strategy not rational.
 - so what are the choices of this value for which P1 will not change their strategy
 - this is conceptually troubling but we can shelve for now

+so player 2 picks some number such that p1 is satisfied. call it a <font color=gree>pooling equilibrium</font>